roma-glushko/hirsh/README.md

 ## Setups

-- [Only Supported] Basic: The basic setup includes any IoT device or board computer that supports Linux-like OS and Python 3.9+.
+Hirsh can be executed in any IoT device or board computer that supports Linux-like OS and Python 3.9+.

+- [Only Supported] Basic: The basic setup includes just the device.
     The device is plugged into the main electricity circuit/outlet along with a router that provides network connection for the device.
 - UPS: TBU